stevenaeola/gitpitch/prog/http/README.md

 - A web server responds to http requests, usually on port 80
 - Request proivdes data in header and (possibly) body
-- Response provides data in body and (possibly) header
+- Response provides data in body and (possibly) headerH